-From A to Z, the winter solstice has played a pivotal part in pagan religious practices throughout history—from the Amaterasu celebration in 7th century Japan (celebrating the reemergence of the sun goddess from her cave), to the Ziemassvetkic festival in ancient Latvia (honoring the birth of Dievs, the supreme god of Latvian mythology).
+From A to Z, the winter solstice has played a pivotal part in pagan religious practices throughout history—from the Amaterasu celebration in seventh-century Japan (celebrating the reemergence of the sun goddess from her cave) to the Ziemassvetkic festival in ancient Latvia (honoring the birth of Dievs, the supreme god of Latvian mythology).

 Pagan worship of and on the winter solstice is condemned by Scripture (Jeremiah 10:1–4).
 However, if we view the wonders of God’s creation in the way He intends us to, we can consider what Paul said in Romans 1:20 and allow this time of the year to help us appreciate one of the many wonderful things the true God has done.
 Paul wrote, “For since the creation of the world, His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead” (Romans 1:20).

 The winter solstice itself has no religious significance.
 It simply marks a key point in the wondrous procession of the seasons God has created.
 For those of us, living in temperate climates, who have grown accustomed to the change of seasons, it would be difficult to imagine an October without the changing colors of the leaves, or an April without newly budding flowers.

 But there is more.
 In the northern climates, many of the plants God created actually need the cold winter temperatures.
 Many require the process of vernalization—“a physiological process in some plants where the flowers, or sometimes the seeds, must go through a prolonged period of cold in order to blossom or germinate in the spring.
 The amount of cold required by a plant is measured in chill hours.”
 Apples generally require the most “chill hours,” and apricots, peaches, nuts, and berries also require a certain number of “chill hours” to produce.
 For these plants, the short, cold days of winter are necessary.